 All students displaying an accessible parking placard will find parking in designated areas.
-State parking placards can be obtained from the Department of Motor Vehicles in Raleigh, NC.
+State parking placards can be obtained from the Department of Motor Vehicles.
 Students having state placards are permitted to park in designated accessible parking spaces.
-Temporary accessible parking permits are available for eligible students through the Director of Student Wellness.
+Temporary accessible parking permits are available for eligible students through the Student Wellness office.